Financial Computing Courses at UCL

 Financial Computing comprises both Computational Finance (algorithmic trading, risk management, market simulation, portfolio optimisation) and Financial IT (financial software engineering, cloud computing, GPU and scalable high-performance computing), providing taught courses at undergraduate (BSc, MEng) and postgraduate (MSc) levels, and training in research at PhD level.

 Students interested in studying Financial Computing at UCL should please use the Choosing a Programme resource for advice on the most appropriate programme to apply for.

-The Department of Computer Science hosts severak MSc programmes on financial topics, including:
+The UCL Department of Computer Science offers these MSc programmes on financial topics: